WimwimwimwiM/Automatic-Water-Dispenser/README.md

 # Automatic-Water-Dispenser

 ## Description
-Automatic water dispenser by C++ languages made to send to the professor.
-It is a prototype designed to be improved in the future because it currently outputs to the command line.
+Automatic water dispenser by C++ languages This is a prototype designed to be improved in the future.
+Currently, it outputs results to the command line.

 ## Features
 - Sell/Buy item